 The ITC can be applied to solar panels installed on your primary or secondary residence in the United States.
 The solar panels must have been installed on a property you own after January 1, 2006 for you to claim the credit.
 The ITC initially covered 30% of all system costs (panels, equipment, labor and accessories), although the total amount has fluctuated over the last few years between 26-30%.
 The amount you qualify for will depend on when your solar system was installed.
 There is no cap on the amount you can claim.

 Your local Norwalk solar panel installation expert can give you more information about the ITC and how it applies to your situation.

-In August 2022, the ITC (now titled the Clean Energy Credit) was bolstered by the passing of the Inflation Reduction Act.
-The Clean Energy Credit bolsters the current credit, increasing it up to 30% for solar systems installed between 2022 and 2032.
-After this, the credit percentage will be reduced slightly each year until the program expires in 2035.
-Starting in 2023, it will also be easier to get credits for energy storage systems under this new program.
+In August 2022, the Inflation Reduction Act made revisions to the ITC, now referred to as the Clean Energy Credit.
+The Clean Energy Credit lasts until 2035.
+Your solar installation project undertaken between 2022 and 2032 may qualify for a 30% tax credit; the amount will decrease slightly each year until the current program ends.
+Starting in 2023, it will also be easier to qualify for credits for energy storage systems under this new program.

 More information about the new Inflation Reduction Act can be found here.
-Your local Norwalk solar panel installation experts can answer any questions you have and explain how the new Clean Energy Credit may apply to you.
+Your local Norwalk solar panel company can answer any questions you have and explain how the new Clean Energy Credit will apply to you.

 State & Local Solar Incentives